Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 The other two major ones are magnesium and potassium.
 Magnesium makes muscles softer and is needed for calcium to work.
 Potassium helps the nerves relax, they are used to turn off the "synapses" whereas sodium activates them.
 When you have coffee, for instance, it tends to wash out all of these minerals.
 And you won't be as relaxed mentally and physically, besides what the activation of the organs and glands are doing.
 If you're already juicing and eating raw foods, a quart of carrot juice could help relax and center of you.

 Key is that magnesium and potassium alkalize the tissues, which is good.
 They open the cell walls so nutrients go in and go better.
-But without enough calcium from vegetables and seaweeds, I have found that I, and other people, are more environmentally sensitive, to electrical radiation from copying machines to people coming over with chaotic energies, and to smog.
+But without enough calcium from vegetables and seaweeds, I have found that I, and a few other people, are more environmentally sensitive, to electrical radiation from copying machines to people coming over with chaotic energies, and to smog.

 You also want organic sodium that's found in vegetables.
 (Not sodium chloride as in refined table salt.)
 It helps with calcium metabolism.